 The 1000 meter race starts and I am in last place off of the line because I slip on the start.
 I slowly start to pass up during the race and am in 3rd place with 3 laps to go.
 I am getting set-up to pass up to 2nd place when I slip again and fall.
 I jump up and take off to try to finish the race, but am too far back and finish in last place.
 So I do not place at all in the Novice division.

 So now it is time for the last race of the weekend for me.
 They are going to run all age groups 17 years old and up together because the race is too long to run each age group separately.
 So we are off and I am somewhere towards the middle of the pack.
 I goal is to try to stay close to the other guys in my age group.
 I am right behind the 2nd place guy and stay with him for about 5 or 6 laps.
-The lead pack to going way too fast for me and I have to back off if I am going to finish the race.
-My heart rate monitor is reading 183 after only a half lap.

 So I back off some and get dropped in the process, but I am maintaining my pace.
 I know that I can finish the race as long as I don't do anything stupid.
 I am skating a fast pace for me, but don't know how fast it actually is.
 Slowly people start to drop off their pace and I start passing them.
 I am skating the rest of the race all by myself now.
 After about 17 laps, the leaders finally cath me and pass me.
 I try to just in behind them but just can't keep up with their pace.
 I never see the guys in my age group again.